- A medicine called penicillamine, which removes certain materials from the blood (chelating agent)

 Body-wide (systemic) therapy is needed to control pemphigus and should be started as early as possible.
 Systemic treatment includes:

+Plasmapheresis may be used along with systemic medicines to reduce the amount of antibodies in the blood.
 Plasmapheresis is a process in which antibody-containing plasma is removed from the blood and replaced with intravenous fluids or donated plasma.
-Plasmapheresis may be used along with systemic medications to reduce the amount of antibodies in the blood.

 Ulcer and blister treatments include soothing or drying lotions, wet dressings, or similar measures.

-Without treatment, this condition is usually life-threatening.
+Without treatment, this condition can be life threatening.
 Severe infection is the most frequent cause of death.

 With treatment, the disorder tends to be chronic.
 Side effects of treatment may be severe or disabling.